bdmackie/module-fu/readme.md

 If an importName is specified => The module exported property with the same name.
 If no importName is specified => The module is returned.

+## Credits

+Adapted from [this answer](http://stackoverflow.com/a/14801711) to a StackOverflow question.

 ## Contributing